Adrian649/Huffman-Coding/README.md

 - huffman_code: Receives the root of the huffman tree and returns a map with each character's corresponding code.
 - encode: Receives the huffman_code map and encodes the given string.

-## To run this project:
-+ Go to `src/main/java/prj02/HuffmanCoding.java`
-+ Once there, look for the `HuffmanEncodedResul` mehtod that has already been implemented for you
-+ Make sure the ` load_data ` methodhas as parameter a valid input ` .txt ` file that is stored in the ` inputData ` directory
-+ Compile and Run the ```HuffmanCoding.java``` file and the code should run if implemented correctly

-## If you wish to see the full huffman tree generated, use the `BinaryTreePrinter` class provided